The 10 Best Fender Blues Jr Replacement Speakers

 The Celestion A-Type speaker comes stock in the Fender Blues Jr IV.
 For those who own an older Blues Jr with the generic Fender Eminence speaker, this is a huge upgrade.
 I am adding this to the list because it’s a great match for the Fender Blues Jr amplifier.

 The Ceramic magnet really gives this speaker a lot of punch and top-end bark.
 Rated at 50 watts the Celestion A-Type speaker will also give the Blues Jr a lot of headroom with very little speaker distortion.
 The Celestion A-Type speaker is rated at 98dB making it a fairly efficient speaker.
 When you compare 98 dB to 102 dB on paper it doesn’t sound like there would be much of a volume difference but there is.
-The decibel scale is quite different to a percentage scale.
+The decibel scale is quite different from a percentage scale.
 Every 3db+ you add is twice as loud as it was.

 After testing the Blues Junior IV that comes pre-loaded with a Celestion A-Type speaker I am very impressed with it tonally.
 One thing to note though, this speaker can be considered fairly bright when it comes to the higher frequencies so please keep that in mind.